Current issues and what the World Food Programme is doing

 What are the current issues in Tunisia

 According to the United Nations Human Development Report, Tunisia is ranked number 90 out of 187 countries with comparable data.
-The country’s Human Development Index rose by 1.2% annually between 1980 and 2013, from 0.484 to 0.721 today.
-Compared to other Arab states with an average of 0.682, Tunisia is above the regional norm.
-Despite this, high unemployment rates and poor living conditions are among the most prominent issues faced by the country.
+Compared to other Arab states, Tunisia’s Human Development Index is above the regional norm.
+Despite this, high unemployment, poor living conditions are among the most prominent issues faced by the country.

 What the World Food Programme is doing in Tunisia